IBM-Cloud/idemix-issuer-verifier/README.md

        1. Click EDIT CODE.
 1. Edit the manifest.yml file.
 If you are experienced with editing this type of file, edit it as you see fit.
 Otherwise:
   1. Click manifest.yml to edit its contents.
-  1. Change both the host and name parameters to the unique application name (without any quotes) you chose before you started.
+  1. Change both the host and name parameters to the unique application name (without any quotes) you chose before you started and the service name to the name of the Identity Mixer service that you have added.
   1. Save the manifest.yml file by selecting File>Save from the menu.
 1. Edit the configuration files:
   1. Copy the content of the issuer JSON file into "public/js/issue_config.js" file.